How to Start an Event Venue in 6 Steps

 All in all, it took years before O’Reilly felt comfortable purchasing only certain items, like platters and glassware.
 After getting ahold of the venue, there are simply more pressing costs that need to be handled immediately and consistently: the fixed costs of the business.

-- Hiring and retaining a quality wait staff to support what you can’t do yourself (like carrying out hundreds of plates and drink orders
+- Finding, hiring, and retaining a quality wait staff to support what you can’t do yourself (like carrying out hundreds of plates and drink orders).

-- Advertising costs to get the word out.
+- Advertising and other marketing costs to get the word out.

 These are just the most obvious costs to the business—others are less defined and vary depending on the building, including the codes you have to manage and what the health inspector requires.

-Other “costs” to the event space business are less about purchasing certain items or hiring a certain number of people and more about promotion.
+Other “costs” to factor in when trying to figure out how to start an event venue pertain less to purchasing certain items or hiring a certain number of people and more to promotion.

 “The best way to promote your business is networking and getting involved with other people in the industry,” says O’Reilly.
 “You have to keep building on yourself and showing people who you are and what your skills are—you can’t sit in a dark space and expect people to show up.”